lovakumar12/crop_prediction/README.md

 ---

 ## **Author**
-Developed by [Your Name](https://github.com/<your-username>).
+Developed by [Your Name](https://github.com/<Lova kumar>).
 If you have any questions or feedback, feel free to reach out!

----

-This structure ensures all critical aspects are covered, making the README informative and easy to navigate.
-Let me know if you need any edits or further customization!